clusterlink-net/clusterlink/website/content/en/blog/hello-world/index.md

  the world of Kubernetes a better, safer, and more connected place.
  Happy cluster linking! 🚀

-[^1]: The design and implementation of privileged and normal access policies is ongoing and will be enabled shortly after the 0.2.0 release.
+[^1]: While normal access control policies work, the implementation of privileged policy tier is ongoing and will be enabled shortly after the 0.2.0 release.